orangespaceman/tanmt/docs/deployment.md

 * Optional: manually upload any existing media files, into `/tanmt/media`

-* Manually create settings files - `/tanmt/tanmt/settings/production.py` - using the sample files in that directory
+* Manually create an `.env` file in the root, using the sample `.env.production.example` file

 * Collect static assets: